4V7A3979_1980x1297

 ¼ cup/55g hot water (or enough for a kneadable dough)

-1. Into a bowl, place the flour and salt – whisk to combine.
+1. Put the flour and salt in a bowl and whisk to combine.

-3. Knead, adding water if needed (a teaspoon at a time), to create a tender dough.
-Knead until smooth, shining and does not stick to the hands – 5 minutes.
-Set aside, covered for 5 minutes.
+3. Knead, adding water if needed (a teaspoon at a time) to create a tender dough.
+Knead until smooth, shining, and not sticking to the hands—5 minutes.
+Set aside and cover for 5 minutes.

-4. Divide the dough into 5 equal portions and shape each into a ball.
-Take one ball, flatten slightly into a disc and flour both sides, then roll into a thin almost transparent circle using a rolling pin.
-Makes sure each chapati is symmetrical so it puffs up well.
-Set aside covered with a towel/individual sheets of baking paper, and repeat with the remaining balls.
+4. Divide the dough into five equal portions and shape each into a ball.
+Take one ball, flatten it slightly into a disc and flour both sides, then roll it into a thin, almost transparent circle using a rolling pin.
+Make sure each chapati is symmetrical so it puffs up well.
+Set aside, cover with a towel or individual sheets of baking paper, and repeat with the remaining balls.

 to cook

-6. Flip twice more for 30 seconds on each side.
-Be careful not to overcook, otherwise, they will be dry and crunchy.
+2. Flip twice more for 30 seconds on each side.
+Be careful not to overcook; otherwise, they will be dry and crunchy.
 Stack and cover the chapatis as you continue to cook the remaining ones.
 Serve immediately.